AckerlyXu/heima/articles/event-hubs/event-hubs-dotnet-standard-getstarted-receive-eph.md

 > [!NOTE]
 > This sample is available on [GitHub](https://github.com/Azure/azure-event-hubs/tree/master/samples/DotNet/Microsoft.Azure.EventHubs/SampleEphReceiver).

-This tutorial shows how to write a .NET Core console application that receives messages from an Event Hub by using **EventProcessorHost**.
-You can run the [GitHub](https://github.com/Azure/azure-event-hubs/tree/master/samples/DotNet/Microsoft.Azure.EventHubs/SampleEphReceiver) solution as-is, replacing the strings with your Event Hub and storage account values.
+This tutorial shows how to write a .NET Core console application that receives messages from an event hub by using **EventProcessorHost**.
+You can run the [GitHub](https://github.com/Azure/azure-event-hubs/tree/master/samples/DotNet/Microsoft.Azure.EventHubs/SampleEphReceiver) solution as-is, replacing the strings with your event hub and storage account values.
 Or you can follow the steps in this tutorial to create your own.

 ## Prerequisites

 * [Microsoft Visual Studio 2015 or 2017](http://www.visualstudio.com).
 The examples in this tutorial use Visual Studio 2017, but Visual Studio 2015 is also supported.
 * [.NET Core Visual Studio 2015 or 2017 tools](http://www.microsoft.com/net/core).
 * An Azure subscription.
 * An Azure Event Hubs namespace.
 * An Azure storage account.

-## Create an Event Hubs namespace and an Event Hub
+## Create an Event Hubs namespace and an event hub

-The first step is to use the [Azure portal](https://portal.azure.cn) to create a namespace for the Event Hubs type, and obtain the management credentials that your application needs to communicate with the Event Hub.
-To create a namespace and Event Hub, follow the procedure in [this article](./event-hubs-create.md), and then proceed with the following steps.
+The first step is to use the [Azure portal](https://portal.azure.cn) to create a namespace for the Event Hubs type, and obtain the management credentials that your application needs to communicate with the event hub.
+To create a namespace and event hub, follow the procedure in [this article](event-hubs-create.md), and then proceed with the following steps.

-## Create an Azure Storage account
+## Create an Azure storage account

 1. Sign in to the [Azure portal](https://portal.azure.cn).
 2. In the left navigation pane of the portal, click **New**, click **Storage**, and then click **Storage Account**.